Check Out These Stories About Our Ministry During the COVID-19 Outbreak in New York City During the Spring of 2020

 - PPE for the friars not only includes masks but rosaries and holy water.

 - The Dominican Nuns of Our Lady of the Rosary Monastery in Summit, NJ helped the frontline efforts of the sacramental care of the sick by mass producing single use pre-oiled cotton balls to be blessed each time and used by the priest in the Sacrament of the Sick.
-Dominic founded the nuns about a decade before the friars to have them pray for the efforts of their brother’s preaching.
+Saint Dominic founded the nuns about a decade before the friars to have them pray for the efforts of their brother’s preaching.
 In a pandemic, even more welcomed!

 - We supported care of the sick in hospitals outside our neighborhood when local priests were not available.
 This picture is from Elmhurst Hospital in Elmhurst, Queens.
 Elmhurst made national headlines as one of the heaviest hit hospitals in New York City when the pandemic was exploding.
 Our service was given in early May as the military medical crews were giving much needed relief to the local city medical staff.